mlswg/mls-extensions/draft-ietf-mls-extensions.md

 Where `extension_type` is set to the type of the extension to which the `extension_data` belongs.

-If in addition a label is required, the following data structure is used.
+When a label is required for an extension, the following data structure is used.

 ~~~ tls
 struct {